Career Accelerator for Research Infrastructure Scientists

 Please find all relevant documents for the application below.

 For researchers at risk, who have been displaced by conflict or whose situation makes it difficult for them to pursue their careers, the Programme Manager can provide special support on a case-by-case basis (e.g. application by post where online application is not possible, or revision of eligibility criteria to take into consideration time when applicants had to suspend their research activities while seeking refugee status or applying for asylum.

 The ARISE programme is open to experienced STEM professionals, from all countries and without age restriction.

 To join ARISE programme, you need to have

-strong scientific potential that can be proved through at least one of the following types of evidence:
+High level of skills and strong scientific potential, comparable to the level of the postdoctoral candidate, relevant to the fields of the group which you aim to join.
+Strong scientific potential that can be proved through at least one of the following types of evidence:

 scientific publications, scientific software, unique or problematic datasets, technical documentation, or similar that you have produced.

 detailed descriptions of any other innovative research you have performed, and your achievements.

 any other activities that demonstrate experience relevant to technology development and scientific services.

 Fluency in written and spoken English (comparable to the C level/ proficient English user).